441 Assisted Living Communities near Irvine

 The California Department of Social Services has a Facility Search option on their website.
 This gives you access to information about specific assisted living facilities, including complaint investigations dating back five years.
 You can also research complaints using the California Better Business Bureau's website.

-Top 10 Questions to Ask While Touring Assisted Living in Irvine
+What Questions Should I Ask When Touring Assisted Living Facilities in Irvine?

 - Is there staff available to provide 24-hour assistance with activities of daily living (ADL’s) such as dressing, eating, bathing and toileting?